13/11/2023

 A caravan in the winter

-We’ll focus on the leading caravan heating systems from Alde, Truma, and Whale.
-All of these air-blown and water systems can be powered by gas or mains electricity – or a combination of both – which makes it easy to enjoy pitches with or without an electric hook-up, whatever the weather.
+All of the above systems can be powered by gas or mains electricity – or a combination of both – which makes it easy to enjoy pitches with or without an electric hook-up, whatever the weather.

 Modern caravans shrug off sub-zero temperatures with ease thanks to a combination of efficient heating and insulation, with an increasing number of caravanners choosing to enjoy ski season or wintry destinations from the comfort of their leisure vehicle.
-Caravan heating, 230V or otherwise, isn’t just for use during spring or autumn trips, as modern products are regularly tested to extremes by the various design teams.

-Many years ago, the skeleton of a caravan was a timber framework with relatively thin insulating matting sandwiched between the aluminium outer skin and the inner wallboard.
-Modern caravans, however, are a very different beast.
 Using Bailey’s Alu-Tech system as an example, the fully laminated bodyshell has enhanced thermal properties, which help to retain as much heat as possible when the heating system is switched on, as well as maintaining the desired temperature once reached.

 Further testing is conducted in a cold chamber, with a thermal camera checking for warm air ‘leaks’ around other areas such as windows and wheel boxes.
 The result is a thermally efficient leisure vehicle.